VinJohns/CS3200_Project/README.md

 genre - the genre the game fits into, or at least the one that fits best (genre enumeration)\
 developer_id - the foreign key referencing developers table (int)

 The last domain object model is the table called platforms, which stores the different platforms to play games on.
+There are different platforms people can play on and people have a preference based on their past experience and on what they have.
 The columns in this table are:\
 id - primary key (int)\
 name - the name of the platform (string)